feilipu/z88dk-libraries/ff/readme.md

 ## Usage

-Once installed, the time library can be linked against on the compile line by adding `-llib/target/time` and the include file can be found with `#include <lib/target/time.h>`.
+Once installed, the FatFs library can be linked against on the compile line by adding `-llib/target/ff` and the include file can be found with `#include <lib/target/ff.h>`.

 A simple usage example, for the `+yaz180` target.